Debt collection terms

 Bankers’ Automated Clearing System: the process by which funds are transferred electronically from one bank account to another, taking three days to clear.

 Money that is owed to a business that’s considered irrecoverable.
+Discover four ways to avoid writing off bad debt.

 Bad debt relief